 I just changed my expiration settings, what happens to packages purchased before I changed it?

 Your appointment expiration setting will only apply to packages purchased AFTER you made the change.
-You can individually modify any purchases that were made before the setting change using the process above.
+You can individually modify any purchases made before the setting change using the process above for individual clients.